 Over the course of her career, Jin has headed research and development for the Mars Corporation; worked with world-famous chocolatiers at prestigious establishments such as the Bellagio, the Wynn, and Green Valley Ranch; made multiple appearances on the Food Network; and been named one of Pastry Art & Design magazine’s Top 10 Chocolatiers in North America.

 JinJu Patisserie pastry chef Kyurim Lee trained under decorated pastry chefs Jean-Philippe Maury and Stéphane Tréand and was assistant pastry chef at the three-Michelin-starred Restaurant Joël Robuchon in Las Vegas.
 Have you ever seen the stunning tower cakes and desserts at the Las Vegas ARIA hotel?
-Kyurim artfully crafted many of these during his time as assistant and then assistant executive pastry chef at the ARIA.
+Kyurim artfully crafted many of these during her time as assistant and then assistant executive pastry chef at the ARIA.

 The pastry duo met in Vegas over a decade ago.
 After putting in their time at some of the world’s finest confectionery establishments, Jin and Kyurim went in search of the real meaning of work-life balance.
 They opted to join the gurus of living life to the fullest in the grand Pacific Northwest.
 Both originally from Seoul, Korea, and both skilled, passionate pâtissiers, Kyurim and Jin are now the proud owners of JinJu Patisserie in Portland, Oregon.